rootio-avr/public-image-catalog/debian/rabbitmq/README.md

 The Dockerfile and source code for this image are available in our [GitHub Repository](https://github.com/rootio-avr/public-image-catalog/tree/feature/license/debian/rabbitmq/).

 ## Usage Information
-For detailed examples and usage instructions, see the official Docker rabbitmq documentation [here](https://hub.docker.com/_/rabbitmq).
+For detailed examples and usage instructions, see the official Docker rabbitmq-exporter documentation [here](https://hub.docker.com/_/rabbitmq-exporter).

 ## Support and Feedback
 We welcome your feedback!
 Please direct all questions, feedback, or issues to [support@root.io](mailto:support@root.io).